 Projects situated on a reserve could be eligible for financing provided that the borrower is able to demonstrate that enforceable security over the lands can be granted to CMHC.
 New rental housing projects off-reserve would be eligible.

-For more information or help with your application, speak to your CMHC representative or contact the Rental Construction Financing team.
+For more information or help with your application, contact your regional CMHC representative or email the Rental Construction Financing team.

 Phone: 1-800-668-2642 (8 a.m. to 7 p.m.
 ET)

 CMHC representatives by region